 Transit Broken rail on No. 7 line repaired; service back to normal, officials say An undated photo of the No. 7 train.
-Photo Credit: Getty Images By Jamie Reysen email@example.com Updated January 4, 2016 4:51 PM Print Share fbShare Tweet gShare Email Straphangers riding the No. 7 line to their first workday of the new year faced unexpected delays Monday morning after a broken rail caused "extensive delays" on the No. 7 train during rush hour, the MTA said.
+Photo Credit: Getty Images By Jamie Reysen email@example.com Updated January 4, 2016 4:51 PM Print Share fbShare Tweet Email Straphangers riding the No. 7 line to their first workday of the new year faced unexpected delays Monday morning after a broken rail caused "extensive delays" on the No. 7 train during rush hour, the MTA said.
 No. 7 express train service was suspended from Mets-Willets Point to Queensboro Plaza because of the broken rail at Hunters Point Avenue.
 No. 7 train service was also suspended both ways between 34th Street-Hudson Yards and Queensboro Plaza.
 The broken rail was spotted south of Hunter's Point on the Manhattan bound track and was reported at 8:25 a.m., at which point service was briefly suspended.
 Regular service resumed by 9:00 a.m., according to the MTA.
 Repairs were made by 11:00 a.m., and the normal and express No. 7 train services are both running.
-By Jamie Reysen firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Jamie Reysen firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.